gakkgakk/yahoo-finance-warehouse/readme.md

 The project currently contains

 * postgres database configuration in `database`
-* airbyte source for yahoo finance financials in `source-yahoo-finance-financials`
+* airbyte setup and source for yahoo finance financials in `airbyte`
 * dbt project modeling yahoo finance stuff in `dbt-model`
+* lightdash setup in `lightdash`

 Todo:

-* get lightdash to connect to postgres
-* add airbyte configuration files
-* add lightdash metrics
+* figure out how to get adding of airbyte resources with octavia cli to work

 Tip: If you're tired of managing docker containers by running commands all the time, check out [lazydocker](https://github.com/jesseduffield/lazydocker) and/or the [docker extension](https://code.visualstudio.com/docs/containers/overview) for VSCode.